 Start with the obvious: Friends, relatives, former employers, youth sports coaches, friend's parents, the family doctor, lawyer, minister, rabbi, priest, realtor, tax specialist, banker, librarian -- the list goes on and on.
 Each is a potential source of contacts to your career area of interest or to your target organizations.
 Let everyone know about your job search, your interests, ambitions and dreams.

 Ask all of your contacts for the names of people who might provide you with additional insight into your chosen career area, or more directly, names of those to whom you might send your resume.
-Take advantage of the techniques used in Interviewing for Information
+Take advantage of the techniques used in networking.

 Other sources of contacts: